Justin Jefferson Player Prop Bets for NFL Week 6 | Minnesota vs. Carolina 10/17/2021

 Season Stats

+- So far this season, 23.4% of the 192 passes thrown by his team have gone Jefferson's way.

-- Jefferson (five red zone targets) has been the recipient of 31.2% of his team's 16 red zone pass attempts.
+- Jefferson has seen the ball thrown his way five times in the red zone this season, 31.2% of his team's 16 red zone pass attempts.

-- The Vikings, who rank 19th in the NFL in points scored, have attempted a pass 58.9% of the time while running the ball 41.1% of the time.
+- The Vikings have run 58.9% passing plays and 41.1% rushing plays this season.
+They rank 19th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Panthers.